-The internal USB connector is located on the system board.

-System board jumpers and connectors
+(i) NOTE: To locate the internal USB connector (INT_USB) on the system board, see System board jumpers and connectors.

 Replacing the optional internal USB memory key

 - CAUTION: Many repairs may only be done by a certified service technician.
 You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.